tc39/source-map/PROCESS.md

 - There's a concrete set of details written out for the precise format and what it does.
 The details are not final and further iteration is expected.

-When a proposal reaches Stage 2, experiemntal implementation in all areas is encouraged.
+When a proposal reaches Stage 2, experimental implementation in all areas is encouraged.
 There is a very high risk of incompatible changes, so they should not be exposed to production users.

 ## Stage 3